 The dirt trail started easy enough, but it didn’t take long to understand why it’s classified as a strenuous hiking trail.
 The trail is steep, and it just gets steeper and more strenuous as you near the summit.
 However, the trail itself is wide and doesn’t require any climbing, or special skill, just some breaks and panting if you’re not use to it.

 With trees growing out of the rocks, and a great view of the striped coloration of sediment and erosion, the second lookout area made a great place to take a break.
 However, as it is an amazing viewpoint, lots of folks seemed to mistake it for the summit.
-They looked almost disappointed to learn the steepest section was yet to come.
+A family we spoke to looked almost disappointed to learn the steepest section was yet to come.

 Stone Mountain Summit

 To reach the summit required trekking up several tiring switchbacks before the trail leveled out a little.
 As we neared the top, we almost missed the opening in the primitive wooden fence.

 Beyond the fence, the moon-like rocky surface stretched out into the distance.
 We headed down as far as we could.
 I would advise caution if you do the same.
 Even where the wooden posts marked the edge of safety, the whipping wind was so strong we didn’t feel safe staying there very long.

 Even though it was quite busy during our visit, the rocky summit was spacious, with plenty of room to take a seat and enjoy the views.

 On the next cliff over from where we sat, a flock of vultures used the air currents to gracefully glide the skies.
 I’ve never found vultures fascinating, but we must have sat and watched them for at least an hour.
 There was something unique and enjoyable about watching them play on the wind at eye level.

 Stone Mountain Waterfall